xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 ## Understand the topology

-The topology I'm using differs slightly between the vagrant setup and the NCS5508 setup I have.
+The topology I'm using differs slightly between the vagrant setup and the NCS5508 setup.
 This is owing to the fact that the Management port of the vagrant IOS-XR box is used up in the NAT network.
 So to show equivalence between the two setups, I directly connect the Gig0/0/0/0 interface of Vagrant ios-xrv64 with eth1 of the devbox as shown in the Vagrantfile.

 The two topologies in use are shown below: